tymyrddin/purple/source/docs/audits/supportive/standards.md

   Provides definitions and context for all ISO/IEC 27000-series standards.
 Think of it as the “dictionary and map” of the ISMS world.
 * ISO/IEC TS 27100:2020: *Cybersecurity overview and concepts*
   Gives a broader overview of cybersecurity concepts, not just ISMS, so it frames how ISO/IEC 27001 fits into the wider cybersecurity landscape.
-* ISO/IEC Directives, Part 2:2018: *Rules for drafting ISO/IEC documents*
-  Guides how ISO documents are structured and written; more relevant if you are developing or interpreting ISO standards.
+* ISO/IEC Directives, Part 2:2021: *Principles and rules for the structure and drafting of ISO and IEC documents* Guides how ISO documents are structured and written; more relevant if you are developing or interpreting ISO standards.

 All other ISO/IEC 27000-series standards rely on the definitions and framework established in these.
 They are the